 Right now, we are living in uncertain times.
 Our generation has never experienced a pandemic like this and the effects it has had (and will continue to have) on our medical, economic, and social systems.

-The question is “Which type of leader will history say you were?”
+The question is “Which category will people say your leadership falls into?”

 Here are five tools to help you lead both yourself and your team effectively through uncertainty: